Captain Tsubasa: Rise of New Champions: Episode Tsubasa

 The story begins with Tsubasa Oozora training with his team, Nankatsu MS. Among the players present are hotheaded defender Ryo Ishizaki, cowardly determined goalkeeper Yuzo Morisaki and grand-framed defender Shingo Takasugi, alongside three players forming the "Shutetsu Trio", consisting of midfielder and heading expert Mamoru Izawa, forward and main scorer Teppei Kisugi and forward and sideline specialist Hajime Taki.
 As the team trains, they are interrupted and defeated by the Otomo Quartet, the four main players of rival middle school Otomo: the quartet consists of midfielder and captain Hanji Urabe, defenders Masao Nakayama and Koji Nishio and midfielder Takeshi Kishida.
 As they depart, Nankatsu soon encounters Kojiro Hyuga, a forward and captain for Toho Academy known for his relentlessly aggressive play and long-lasting childhood rivalry against Tsubasa: he swears to him that he will defeat Nankatsu for good after having lost the two previous iterations of the 16 Middle School National Tournament, of which Nankatsu won both times against Toho in the finals.

 After defeating Otomo in the Shizuoka Prefecture Finals, Nankatsu advances to the 16th Middle School National Tournament, where Toho was playing against Musashi, led by midfielder Jun Misugi, also known as the "Young Noble" for his well-executed and graceful plays.
 Shortly before the match ends, Misugi, through a series of passes from his teammates, attempts to score a goal against Toho, since Musashi was behind in points: however, Ken Wakashimazu, Toho's goalkeeper known for using his karate techninques in a soccer match, barely catches the shot one-handedly, thus ending the match with Toho winning 3-2.

-However, due to Misugi's heart failure, Hyuga falters slightly, which gets criticized by his mentor Kozo Kira, who forces him to train in Okinawa, where Hyuga develops his "Tiger Shot" by breaking through the waves with the ball.
-This upsets Toho coach Makoto Kitazume, known for his strict teaching and a self-made set of convictions he abides to.
-Upon learning about Hyuga's trip, he berates and punishes him by benching him for the duration of the tournament.
+However, due to Misugi's heart failure, Hyuga falters slightly as a tiger whihout fangs, which gets criticized by his mentor Kozo Kira, who forces him to train in Okinawa, where Hyuga develops his "Tiger Shot" skill by breaking through the waves with the ball.
+However, the Toho coach Makoto Kitazume, known for his strict teaching and a self-made set of convictions he abides to.
+Learns about Hyuga's trip and gets angry.
+As Hyuga arrives for 16th Middle School National Tournament after devolping his Tiger Shot, Kitazume berates and punishes him by benching him for the duration of the tournament.